 The range-topping Premium Group adds the turbocharged four-cylinder (and its attendant chassis and steering tweaks) in addition to aluminum pedals, dual exhaust outlets and a decklid spoiler.

 Stand-alone options include a sunroof and navigation system.
+There's also a new Appearance Package that brings a spoiler and a silver/bright chrome grille.

 All Verano models come equipped with an impressive 10 airbags, including dual front, front knee, front side, rear side and full-length side curtain airbags.
 Also included are traction and stability control systems and a tire-pressure monitoring system.

-The newly available Forward Collision Alert and Lane Departure Warning notify drivers if there's an impending collision or if the Verano is wandering into an adjacent lane, respectively.
+The available Forward Collision Alert and Lane Departure Warning notify drivers if there's an impending collision or if the Verano is wandering into an adjacent lane, respectively.

 As a semi-premium compact sedan, the Verano's most direct competitor is the underwhelming Acura ILX.
 Otherwise, it doesn't really have any true rivals.
 At one end of the price spectrum sit fully-loaded variants of mainstream small sedans like the Ford Focus and Hyundai Elantra, while at the other are more expensive compact models from established luxury brands like the Audi A3.